triton-inference-server/server/docs/trace.md

 ]
 ```

-Each `TENSORS` trace will contain an "activity" and a "tensor". "activity" indicates
+Each `TENSORS` trace will contain an "activity" and a "tensor".
-the type of tensor, including "TENSOR_QUEUE_INPUT" and "TENSOR_BACKEND_OUTPUT" by now.
+"activity" indicates the type of tensor, including "TENSOR_QUEUE_INPUT"
-"tensor" has the detail of tensor, including its "name", "data" and "dtype".
+and "TENSOR_BACKEND_OUTPUT" by now. "tensor" has the detail of tensor,
+including its "name", "data" and "dtype".
+For example:
-For example,

 ```
 [
   {
+    "model_name": "simple",
+    "model_version": -1,
     "id":1,
     "activity":"TENSOR_QUEUE_INPUT",
     "tensor":{